 It’s important to clean and vacuum regularly, but once in a while, make sure to go deep, getting into cabinets and behind furniture and appliances where dust can hide and mold can form.
 You don’t need heavy-duty cleaners, just elbow grease and a little soap, water and vinegar.
 If you don’t already have one, pick up a vacuum with HEPA filtration, which keeps fine particles that trigger asthma from blowing out the vacuum’s exhaust.
 If you have a HEPA vacuum, check the filter to see if it’s time for a change.

 15. Clean Your Dryer Vent

 Most people clean their dryer’s lint trap every cycle, but when was the last time you cleaned your dryer exhaust vent?
-If it was more than a year ago, it’s time, because a blocked vent not only causes moist, particulate-filled air to be pushed back into your home, it’s a serious fire hazard.
+If it was more than a year ago, it’s time, because a blocked vent not only causes moist, particulate-filled air to be pushed back into your home, it’s a fire hazard.
 For around $20 you can pick up a dryer vent cleaning kit at a home reno store – it’s basically a long flexible rod with a brush at the end.

 If you have a forced-air heating system, Sublett recommends removing the registers and vacuuming out the ducts as far as the hose will reach.
-This helps prevent dust and debris from getting blown back into your living spaces.
+This home project helps prevent dust and debris from getting blown back into your living spaces.

 Taking these small steps won’t fix your allergies, but Sublett says they can go a long way toward minimizing mold, dust mites, VOCs and other allergy and asthma triggers, which keeps everyone breathing easier.
 “You don’t need to spend thousands of dollars.
 The key is doing these simple things,” he says.
 For example, for about $60 a year you can get high-quality furnace filters and change them regularly, but that can make a big difference.